adam-botma/api-hackathon/README.md

 # Rick and Morty Battle Royale
 Front End Javascript Card Game utilziing data from the<a href='https://rickandmortyapi.com/'> Rick and Morty API</a> and <a href='https://developers.giphy.com/docs/api/'>Giphy API</a>.
-User plays with a deck of Ricks and tries to defeat the Mortys in a card game similar to <a href='https://en.wikipedia.org/wiki/War_(card_game)'>War</a>
+User plays with a deck of Ricks and tries to defeat the Morties in a card game similar to <a href='https://en.wikipedia.org/wiki/War_(card_game)'>War</a>

 ## Live Demo